Call for research projects ExposUM 2023: The emerging exposome

-The exposome is the sum total of lifelong exposure to environmental and social factors, the effects of which, combined with the intrinsic characteristics of individuals, underpin health and the onset, evolution and severity of infectious or non-communicable human diseases.
-In this sense, it is the environmental counterpart of the genome, with which it interacts throughout an individual's life.
+The exposome refers to the sum of lifetime exposures to environmental and social factors whose specific effects, combined with individuals' intrinsic characteristics, underlie health and the onset, progression, and severity of infectious and noncommunicable diseases in humans.
+In this sense, it is the environmental counterpart to the genome, with which it interacts throughout an individual's lifetime.

-The aim of the ExposUM Institute's Research Axis is to accelerate the acquisition of primary knowledge in an interdisciplinary, coordinated and non-segmented way on the four pillar fields of study of the exposome:
+Research ExposUM Research Division aims to accelerate the acquisition of primary knowledge in an interdisciplinary, coordinated, and non-segmented manner in the four pillars of exposome research:

 1. Strengthen the monitoring of environmental exposures,